Octonica/ClickHouseClient/README.md

 ```

 ### Build requirements
-In order to build the driver you need to have .NET Core SDK 3.1 or higher.
+In order to build the driver you need to have .NET SDK 5.0 or higher.